hyperrhiz/jekyll-journal/pages/type_ToolBench.md

 Guideline for authors:

-- Prefix the title of these papers with “Tool:” or “Benchmark:”
 - Check the Tool or Benchmark checkbox on the submission form to flag them for the review process
 - Please provide a link to the open-source tool/benchmark